Blaise-Shyaka/politico-react/README.md

 # Politico-react

-Politico enables citizens to give their mandate to politicians running for different government offices while building trust in the process through transparency.
+Politico-react enables citizens to give their mandate to politicians running for different government offices while building trust in the process through transparency.

 ### Created by: